 CAPS is located on the second floor of the University Health Center, on the corner of College Station and East Campus Roads.

-After Hour Mental Health Crisis: 706-542-2200 (UGA Police -- ask for clinician on-call)
+After Hour Mental Health Crisis: 706-542-2200 (UGA Police—ask to speak to the CAPS on-call clinician)

 Counseling and Psychiatric Services (CAPS) recognizes the long history and most recent acts of violence against individuals and in African-American/Black communities.
 We acknowledge the anxiety, fear, anger and sadness you may be experiencing right now in addition to the ever-present stress related to the COVID-19 pandemic.

 We also acknowledge how these events disproportionately impact the mental health and wellness of our students in the African-American/Black communities and, subsequently, the friends, family, and partners who care for and are close to those most impacted.

 CAPS would like to serve as a safe, supportive resource for you.
 If you need someone to talk to or would like assistance with connecting to resources, please do not hesitate to call us at 706-542-2273.

 We are here.
 We see you.
 We care.